 How Much Should You Budget?

-It’s commonly believed that companies should allot 4-8 percent of their revenue to marketing.
-In order to execute a successful Inbound campaign, it’s best to set aside at least a quarter of your marketing budget.
+The Small Business Association recommends that companies allot 9.6% to 11.8% of their revenue to marketing.
+In order to execute a successful Inbound campaign, it’s best to set aside at least good portion of your marketing budget for content strategy, production, and tools.

 If you consider the ROI, Inbound Marketing is worth the investment.
 A report by SocialMedia B2b.com states that businesses that blog produce 67% more leads than the ones that don’t.
 Inbound isn’t the only key to a company’s success, but it does have a significant impact.